England national rugby union team

-The England national rugby union team represents England in men's international rugby union.
+The England national rugby union team represents England in international rugby union.
 They compete in the annual Six Nations Championship with France, Ireland, Italy, Scotland and Wales.
-England have won the championship on 29 occasions (as well as sharing 10 victories), winning the Grand Slam 13 times and the Triple Crown 26 times, making them the most successful outright winners in the tournament's history.
-They are currently the only team from the Northern Hemisphere to win the Rugby World Cup, having won the tournament in 2003, and have been runners-up on three other occasions.
+England have won the championship on 29 occasions (as well as sharing 10 victories), winning the Grand Slam 14 times and the Triple Crown 26 times, making them the most successful outright winners in the tournament's history.
+They are currently the only team from the Northern Hemisphere to win the Rugby World Cup, having won the tournament in 2003, and have been runners-up on three further occasions.

-The history of the team extends back to 1871 when the English rugby team played their first official test match, losing 1–0 to Scotland.
-England dominated the early Home Nations Championship (now the Six Nations) which started in 1883.
+The team is run by the Rugby Football Union (RFU).
+Its history of the team extends back to 1871 when the England rugby team played their first official test match, losing 0–1 to Scotland.
+England dominated the early Home Nations Championship (now the Six Nations Championship) which started in 1883.
 Following the schism of rugby football in 1895 into union and league, England did not win the Championship again until 1910.
 They first played against New Zealand in 1905, South Africa in 1906, and Australia in 1909.
-England was one of the teams invited to take part in the inaugural Rugby World Cup in 1987 and progressed to the final in the second tournament in 1991, losing 12–6 to Australia.
-Following their Grand Slam in 2003, England went on to win the 2003 Rugby World Cup, defeating Australia 20–17 in extra time.
-They contested the final again in 2007 in defence of their title, losing 15–6 to South Africa, and reached the final for the fourth time in 2019, once again losing to South Africa, 32–12.
+England was one of the teams invited to take part in the inaugural Rugby World Cup in 1987.
+They progressed to the final in the second tournament in 1991, but lost to the eventual champions Australia.
+Following their Grand Slam in 2003, England went on to win the 2003 Rugby World Cup, defeating Australia in extra time.
+They contested the final again in 2007 in defence of their title but lost to South Africa.
+They reached the final for the fourth time in 2019, but lost to South Africa.